 Stay and Shop in Edinburgh

 Enjoy our special Edinburgh Shopper offer at Parliament House Hotel.
 This will leave you with more money to spend on gifts, a new wardrobe or special souvenirs.
-Our hotel is so close to the city’s plethora of shops, you just need to decide where to start your Edinburgh shopping trip first.BOOK NOW
+Our hotel is so close to the city’s plethora of shops, you just need to decide where to start shopping in Edinburgh first.BOOK NOW